BBlueCoder/BBlueCoder/README.md

 I have built apps for my personal goals while learning the best practices, challenging myself and continuously learning new technologies.
 </details>

+I'm currently working on [Cloud-Castle-Android](https://github.com/BBlueCoder/Cloud-Castle-Android), it is an android app that will be communicating with [Cloud-Castle-API](https://github.com/BBlueCoder/Cloud-Castle-API)

 ## Contact me
 You can reach me at my email abdellah.ibnelazraq@gmail.com